Robert-Hughes/SanctuaryPlayer/native/OXIDEAV.md

 Audio timing and video timing are now deliberately separate.
 The audio callback advances `next_output_pts` on the integer sample clock, while `VideoClock` maps video PTS to high-resolution wall-clock deadlines.
 The public playback position is derived from the video clock outside an in-flight seek.
+At startup and after seeks, video waits for audio preroll and anchors once to the running audio position.
 Both clocks are mapped to the same media-relative PTS origin, but Sanctuary does not yet run an active drift-correction controller between them.
 Output-device latency is likewise not yet applied to the audio presentation clock.

 `2fe9a28` in `oxideav-pipeline` is required for that fallback to be trustworthy.
 The